Participant Solutions

 Let RIA ADVISORS Manage Your 401k For You

 Finding the time to invest and keep up with your 401(k) can be a challenge.
 Are you overwhelmed by your investment choices?
 Not sure about how you should position your portfolio?
 RIA Advisors can now directly manage your personal 401(k) plan account.
-By utilizing a secure platform provided by FEEX, RIA Advisors reviews, selects, monitors, and rebalances the investment choices available within your 401(k) all with your financial goals and objectives in mind.
-The FEEX platform is extremely flexible and allows RIA Advisors to manage your 401(k) account regardless of where it is held.
+By utilizing a secure platform provided by Pontera, RIA Advisors reviews, selects, monitors, and rebalances the investment choices available within your 401(k) all with your financial goals and objectives in mind.
+The Pontera platform is extremely flexible and allows RIA Advisors to manage your 401(k) account regardless of where it is held.

 The account connection process is simple, safe, and secure.
 Your 401(k) account stays in your name and remains with the financial custodian.
 RIA Advisors never has access to your personal log-in information.
 We cannot request any distributions from your account, nor can we change any of your personal account information.